 The Company's uses its incremental borrowing rate to determine the present value of future payments unless the implicit rate in the lease is readily determinable.
 The incremental borrowing rate is calculated based on what the Company would pay to borrow on a collateralized basis, over a similar term, based on information available at lease commencement.
 In determining the future minimum lease payments, the Company incorporates options to extend or terminate the lease when it is reasonably certain that such options will be exercised.
-The ROU asset includes any initial direct costs incurred, and is recorded net of any lease incentives received.
+The ROU asset includes any initial direct costs incurred and is recorded net of any lease incentives received.
+Leasehold improvements are capitalized and depreciated over the term of the lease, including any options for which the Company is reasonably certain will be exercised, with a maximum of 10 years.